MSATRIAD/TePi-Capstone-Project-Repository/README.md

 - Developed the model's API using Flask and FastAPI.

 ## Mobile Development
+- Create a mockup for the application.
+- Developing TePi App using Android Studio and Kotlin.
+- Integrate API for authentication, fetching data from database, and use cloud-based ML models.
+- Developing Chatbot using API.

 ## Cloud Computing
 - The backend of TePi is deployed using Google Cloud Run, providing scalable and efficient serverless deployment for handling user requests.